Load Equalization in Electric Drives: What It Is & How It Works

-In this article, we will discuss load equalization in electrical drives and the method of load equalization.
-So, let’s begin with the basic definition of load equalization.
+In this article, we will discuss load equalization in electrical drives and how it is achieved.
+Load fluctuations in electrical drives can cause unbalanced currents and voltage drops, potentially damaging equipment.
+Understanding load equalization is essential for improving drive efficiency and system stability.
+Let’s begin with basic definition of load equalization.

 What is Load Equalization?